Infectious Disease Control

 Summary

-We must be wary of feeling that infectious diseases no longer pose a problem.
-We are surrounded by microbes that are fully capable of inventing ways to escape our interventions.
-Public health counteracts outbreaks in the population using surveillance to detect them and then implementing the steps of outbreak control.
+We are surrounded by microbes that are fully capable of evolving ways to escape our interventions.
+Public health counteracts outbreaks in the population using surveillance to detect them and by implementing the steps of outbreak control.
 Vaccination is one of the best ways of controlling and, in some cases, even eliminating vaccine-preventable diseases.
-Health care is the source of nosocomial disease and antibiotic resistance.
+Health care is the source of nosocomial disease and contributes to antibiotic resistance.
 Clinicians must ensure that they are not increasing the transmission of infectious disease.

 Self-test Questions